Trusting in the Lord with All Your Heart (Message and Meaning of Proverbs 3:5-6)

 "Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight." - Proverbs 3:5-6 NIV

 In this article, we will explore the meaning and message of Proverbs 3:5-6.
-We will discuss practical ways to trusting the Lord.
-Then we will discuss the pitfalls of leaning on our own understanding.
-Then we will cap it up with benefits of trusting in the Lord with our whole hearts.
+We will examine practical ways to trust the Lord and discuss the dangers of relying solely on our own understanding.
+Finally, we will consider the benefits that come from trusting God wholeheartedly.

 Proverbs 3:5-6 Explained Verse by Verse